Citizens Academy

 The course is limited to 16 participants who are at least 18 years old, live or work in the City of Albert Lea, and pass a limited background investigation.

-“The Citizens Academy allows us to build stronger relationships with the community we serve,” said Officer Kristen Steinberg.
+“The Citizens Academy allows us to build stronger relationships with the community we serve,” said Detectvie Luke Tuzinski.
 “It’s a chance for residents to see the work of our officers and to gain insight into their daily duties.
 We encourage anyone interested in learning more about their police department to apply.”